bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 }
 ```

-Sure every great software should have also a great [Keygenerator](https://dotnetfiddle.net/rNaB1H).
+Sure, every great software should have also a great [Keygenerator](https://dotnetfiddle.net/rNaB1H).
 So with the given name and email the Flag is: SEE{28F313A48C1282DF95E07BCEF466D19517587BCAB4F7A78532FA54AC6708444E} .
-Again i think the reverse challenges are done by us not the way it should be.
+Again I think the reverse challenges are done by us not the way they should be.

 - [x] Get the Flag